Sessions

 sessions.generation.started | LLM generation has started for a session |

 All events include session_id.
-Generation events additionally include generation_id and trace_id in the data payload.
+Generation events additionally include generation_id and trace_id.
+Permissions are namespaced under agents: since each session belongs to an agent.